 Another possibility for Dophkah is Wadi el Foqa to the east of the Egyptian mining camp near Serabit El Khadim, draining from the western escarpment of the et-Tih plateau and Gebel Foqa?

 Burkhardt (1816) on the freshwater (catchment pools of rainwater) in the mountains of Wady Dhafary (modern-day Qattar Dafari).
-Note the brackets [ ] are mine:
+Note: emphasis and brackets [ ] are mine:

-I understand that Israel then tuned at the pass below Ras Umm Qatafa and entered the huge plain which abuts the cliffs of the Et-Tih plateau, called Hosh el Bagar and Ramlet Himeiyir, which would be quite adequate for the "hundred-thousands" of Israel, as against the much smaller plain of er-Raha below Ras Safsafa which is 1/10th the size of Bagar-Himeiyir, and usually associated with Gebel Musa and Mt.
+If Israel tuned at the pass below Ras Umm Qatafa she entered the huge plain which abuts the cliffs of the Et-Tih plateau called Hosh el Bagar and Ramlet Himeiyir, which would be quite adequate for the "hundred-thousands" of Israel, as against the much smaller plain of er-Raha below Ras Safsafa which is 1/10th the size of Bagar-Himeiyir and usually associated with Gebel Musa and Mt.
 Sinai in Christian traditions.

 At Rephidim, the narrative becomes confusing.
 We are told the nation is thirsty and Moses strikes a rock "in" Horeb, then the Amalekites appear and and a pitched battle is fought.
 Then Moses' father-in-law Jethro appears and counsels Moses on appointing Judges for the people instead of doing it all by himself.
 We are informed that Jethro met Moses at Har El, the "mountain of God."
 Then, "the surprise," Israel leaves Rephidim, Horeb, and the mountain of God, and pitches in the wilderness of Sinai and before Mount Sinai (cf. Ex 17:1-24, 19:1-2).